alex-paynedwyer/single-molecule-tools-alpd/README.md

 ### Routines

-`colocalisedTrackAnalyser` is a function that runs on a single field of view containing two colour channels.
+`analyseTracks` is a function that runs on a single field of view containing two colour channels.
 The main input is the tracking file (`TRACKS.mat`) containing the `SpotCh1` and `SpotCh2` arrays; it also requires the original image filename and a hyperparameter structure `params`.
 Optionally, it can apply a segmentation mask '`_segmentation.mat`'.

-`sampleTrackAnalyser` performs the same function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.
+`analyseAllTracks` performs the same function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.
 It uses same the list of hyperparameters '`params`' across the batch.

 ### Parameters and settings